codeangler/devops-code-challenges/challenges/fix-terraform-module.md

 ## Bonus Points

- - add a resource in that will ensure the Google Storage Bucket's name is globally unique
+ - add a resource in that will ensure the Google Storage Bucket's name is globally unique and randomized

 ## Validation